CoreyJiaJinHe/MusicPlayer/README.md

 A desktop music player that can search and play local files and stream online tracks (YouTube/SoundCloud) without storing them locally.
 YouTube/SoundCloud are played via official embedded players; local files via VLC.

+Why?
+Because I hate it when Youtube erases a piece of music from my playlist and I don't notice it is gone until I have already forgotten the song.

 ## Requirements
 - Python 3.11+ (3.13 supported)
 - VLC installed (for local playback, required by `python-vlc`)